 Experience in this Highly-Specialized Area of Medical Malpractice Law

-If your baby is born with cerebral palsy or is diagnosed with the condition as a newborn, infant, or toddler, the Berkowitz and Hanna LLC cerebral palsy legal team may be able to help you determine your legal rights.
+If your baby is born with cerebral palsy or is diagnosed with the condition as a newborn, infant, or toddler, the Berkowitz Hanna cerebral palsy legal team may be able to help you determine your legal rights.
 Specifically, our highly-experienced attorneys can review the facts of your case, consult with experts, and may be able to identify possible instances of medical malpractice that provide a basis for financial recovery and compensation.

-Because of the strict legal standards and procedural requirements that apply to birth injury medical malpractice litigation (as well as the lawyers who initiate the lawsuits), Berkowitz and Hanna is unable to accept all potential cerebral palsy cases.
+Because of the strict legal standards and procedural requirements that apply to birth injury medical malpractice litigation (as well as the lawyers who initiate the lawsuits), Berkowitz Hanna is unable to accept all potential cerebral palsy cases.